-- 1. is 18 years or over, - 2. is entitled to vote at a general meeting,

-- 3. has accrued at least 5 years' membership of the Association (whether through continuous or non-continuous membership), - 4. is not eligible if they are: - a. an employee of the Association (save and except existing employees who are existing members of the Committee at the time these Rules are adopted); or - b. the auditor, or a director, partner, officer or employee of the auditor, of the Association.
+- 1. is 18 years or over, - 2. is entitled to vote at a general meeting, - 3. has accrued at least 5 years' membership of the Association (whether through continuous or non-continuous membership) or unless an exemption to the 5 years is granted at the AGM, - 4. is not eligible if they are: - a. an employee of the Association (save and except existing employees who are existing members of the Committee at the time these Rules are adopted); or - b. the auditor, or a director, partner, officer or employee of the auditor, of the Association.